 The House of the Black Madonna (1911-12), a department store designed by Gocar, was the first piece of Cubist architecture to be built.
 The Grand Cafe Orient situated on the first floor, complete with a Cubist interior and Cubist light fixtures, rapidly became a meeting place for the avant-garde until its closure in the mid-1920s.
 The building is now part of the Czech Museum of Fine Arts and houses the Czech Cubism Museum, which was opened in 1994, containing a permanent exhibition of Cubist paintings, furniture, sculptures and porcelain.
 The Czech Cubism Museum also contains an exhibition of collages by the Czech artist and poet Jiri Kolar, who was also active in France.
 His ideas later introduced collage to a wider context.
 Paris may have been the site of the birth of Cubism, but it was in Prague that its possibilities were explored most fully, as a whole way of life.

 Ultimately Cubism is less important in its own right - as an artistic style - and more important as an indicator of what is possible in fine art.
 It extended the boundaries of art to include alternatives to traditional single point perspective; it demonstrated that fine art could be made out of anything, even scraps of rubbish; and it raised important questions about the nature of reality in art.
 It was one of the most important movements associated with the Ecole de Paris, and made significant contributions to avant garde art in the early 20th century.
-In particular, Cubism had a widespread and persistent influence on a wide variety of painting movements, including: Italian Futurism (c.1909-14); French Orphism (c.1910-13), English Vorticism (c.1913-19), Russian Rayonism (c.1912-15), and Constructivism (c.1914-25), the Dutch design group De Stijl (1917-31) as well as American styles such as Synchromism (c.1913-18) and Precisionism (1920s).
+In particular, Cubism had a widespread and persistent influence on a wide variety of painting movements, including, most importantly, Futurism (c.1909-14) - see for instance Woman on the Balcony (1912, Private Collection) by Carlo Carra (1881-1966).
+Other movements and styles influenced by Cubist motifs include: French Orphism (c.1910-13), English Vorticism (c.1913-19), Russian Rayonism (c.1912-15), and Constructivism (c.1914-25), the Dutch design group De Stijl (1917-31) as well as American styles such as Synchromism (c.1913-18) and Precisionism (1920s).
 Its anti-art elements stimulated the emergence of Dada in 1916, and Surrealism in 1924.

 Roger de la Fresnaye (1885-1925)

-For more about modern abstract art, see: Art Encyclopedia.
+For more about modern abstract art, see: Visual Arts Encyclopedia.